PatrickMaiyer/Portapack_Wiki/Compile-on-Arch-based-distro-(exclude-Asahi).md

 _The man who wrote this page is a noob, this wiki works, but maybe there are many unnecessary things. feel free to edit it for me._
 ---
 _Debian based is more recommended so if you are just planning to pick up a Linux to play with this project, use Debian based, instead of Arch based.
-But if you already decided to use Arch, please prevent breaking dependencies with pacman or yay_
+But if you already decided to use Arch, please prevent breaking dependencies with `pacman -Syu` or `yay -Syu`_
 ---
 _This page not works on Asahi, please make sure you are on x86_64 platform_
 ---